long5436/Ryzentosh-Acer-aspire-7-A715-42G-Opencore-EFI/README.md

 - ~~GTX 1650:~~ (Not supported in MacOS)
 - ~~Internal Microphone: (currently not working)~~ Fixed -> working
 - ~~Fans control:~~ (currently not working)
+- ~~Wake:~~ The screen cannot be turned back on if it is asleep for too long

 ## Unknown things: